 Song Kul is an alpine lake situated at 3000msl, in the province of Naryn.
-It’s used, since probably millenia, as a summer jailoo, a yurt camp where nomads bring their herds to fat.
+It’s used, probably since millennia, as a summer jailoo, a yurt camp where nomads bring their herds to fat.
 To get there we must ride our bikes over a 3,400 meters pass.
 Let’s see how it goes.

-After more than two weeks bicycle touring around it, today we leave our beloved Issyk Kul.
+After more than two weeks of bicycle touring around it, today we leave our beloved Issyk Kul.

 We cross Balykchy, “pleasant” little town, once a tourist destination for Soviet proletariat, now left to itself.
 Truly an ugly place but somehow fascinating, at least if you like the genre.
 We note that there is a lot of drunk people, and it’s just 2 PM.
 Living here must be pretty bleak.

 We wander in search of an ATM who likes our card (Maestro) but no one likes it.
 We move towards Kochkor, theoretically the largest town in the area where we hope ATMs are more friendly.